Sajal Aly: Established actress and career fluctuations (2017–present)

 In 2019, Aly was praised for her first role of the year of a struggling actress Momina Sultan in Geo Entertainment's spiritual romance Alif where she appeared opposite Hamza Ali Abbasi.
 The series earned her a nomination of Best TV Actress at the 20th Lux Style Awards.
 The little praise came from her portrayal of a university graduate with nightmare problems in Farhat Ishtiaq's written romantic thriller Yeh Dil Mera, which broadcast on Hum TV.

 In 2021, she appeared in the first eight episodes of Ishq E Laa opposite Azaan Sami Khan as a fearless journalist.
 The same year, she returned to the silver screen as Zara in Nabeel Qureshi's directed historical-drama Khel Khel Mein opposite Bilal Abbas Khan.
 She won Best Film Actress for her performance in the film at the 21st Lux Style Awards.

 Her first role in 2022 was of a female cadet from Pakistan Military Academy in Nadeem Baig's directed Sinf-e-Aahan alongside an ensemble female cast.
 The series earned her Best TV Actress - Critics' nomination at the 22nd Lux Style Awards.
 In 2023, she appeared as a hardworking real estate agent in Syed Mohammad Ahmed's written Kuch Ankahi in her second on-screen appearance with Bilal Abbas Khan.
 The same year, she made her English-language film debut with the British romantic comedy What's Love Got to Do with It? in a brief but pivotal role.
 It was produced by Jemima Khan and directed by Shekhar Kapur.
 Writing for Wionews Shomini Sen liked the movie and opined, "Aly delivers a restraint performance".
 The film earned $11.1 million.

-Aly’s web series titled The Pink Shirt opposite Wahaj Ali is set to be released soon on Zee5.
-The project is directed by Kashif Nisar and written by Bee Gul.

 Media image

-Aly is considered one of Pakistan's highest-paid actresses.
 In 2021, she featured in Eastern Eye top 50 Asian Celebrity list ranked at seventh is the only Pakistani actress in top 10 and in 2023, she was ranked at seventeen.
 Aly is in the list of top 10 most followed Pakistani actress and has over 10 million followers on Instagram.
 In 2023, she has appeared in Eastern Eyes Top 30 under 30 Asians list ranked at sixteenth.
 She serves as a brand endorsement for several products such as Tecno, Veet and Realme.